 The first full music rehearsal with the 60-strong orchestra and 400-strong choir was held just one week beforehand.
 The sheer size of the orchestra and choir made it impossible for all to see the Director of Music's baton movements so two assistants were employed to relay his instructions.
 On 29 May the final full rehearsal was held.
 On 1 June the priceless Coronation Regalia arrived at the Abbey, to be placed, by tradition, in the Jerusalem Chamber within the Deanery in preparation for the ceremony the next day.
 By dusk that night the processional route between Buckingham Palace and the Abbey was already lined with half a million people.

-After 16 months of preparations Tuesday 2 June finally arrived.
-The Abbey doors opened at 6.00am and reporters and cameramen began to take their positions in the Church.
+The Abbey doors opened at 6.00 am and reporters and cameramen took up their positions in the Church.
 By 7.00 am the guests began taking their seats.
-The Abbey's choristers, who had been woken at 5.00am, breakfasted and assembled for a final practice.
-Hidden in their cassock pockets were a few small sandwiches and barley sugar sweets for sustenance.
-The orchestral music started at 8.55.
-At 9.30 the Regalia Procession began when the Dean and Canons of Westminster left the Jerusalem Chamber to make their way to the High Altar with the crowns, orb etc. After the consecration of the special oil, placed in the Ampulla, they made their way to the annexe to place those items of regalia required for the procession on the table there (the Imperial State Crown is placed on the altar in St Edward the Confessor's chapel so that the Queen can change crowns there prior to the final procession and the Ampulla and anointing spoon remain on the Altar).
+The Abbey choristers, who had been woken at 5.00 am, assembled for a final practice after breakfast.
+Hidden in their cassock pockets were a few small sandwiches and barley sugar sweets to keep them going during the long day.
+Orchestral music commenced at 8.55 am.
+At 9.30 am the Regalia Procession began when the Dean and Canons of Westminster left the Jerusalem Chamber to make their way to the High Altar with the two crowns, orb and other items.
+The consecration of the special oil then took place and it was placed in the Ampulla, which is left on the altar with the anointing spoon.
+The Imperial State Crown was placed on the altar in St Edward the Confessor's chapel.
+It is here that the Queen would change crowns prior to the final procession.
+The clergy then made their way to the annexe at the west end to place those items of regalia required for the procession on the table there.

 The anointing of the Sovereign has the deepest significance during a coronation.
 The recipe for the oil is secret but it contains oils of orange flowers, roses, jasmine, cinnamon, musk, civet and ambergris.
 Under the authority of the Surgeon-Apothecary the oil for the 1953 coronation was made up at Savory and Moore Ltd by J.D.Jamieson, to a formula devised by Peter Squire.
 The consecration of the oil is arranged by the Dean of Westminster and performed by a bishop.
-In 1953 the Bishop of Gloucester, a former Canon of Westminster, performed the consecration of the oil.
+In 1953 this was carried out by the Bishop of Gloucester, a former Canon of Westminster.

 The Queen's coronation dress was made by Norman Hartnell (who had also made her wedding dress).
 It was of white satin embroidered with emblems of the United Kingdom and the Commonwealth : rose (for England), thistle (Scotland), leek (Wales), shamrock (Ireland), lotus (Ceylon), protea (South Africa), wattle (Australia), wheat and jute (Pakistan), maple leaf (Canada) and fern (New Zealand).
 Thousands of tiny seed pearls set in 'saucers' of silver covered the dress.
 The Queen Mother, Princess Margaret, the Duchess of Kent, Princess Alexandra and the Queen's six Maids of Honour had complimentary dresses made.